phillc73/resourcer/README.md

 ## To Do

+* Assign a Role to resources
+* Support searching for resources by name, project, role and capacity.
 * When removing a resource from the resource list, check they aren't still assigned to projects
+* Remove projects
+* "Pretty" option for table output (currently only outputs as "pretty")
 * Export a report with fancy charts and tables.